 In terms of the new concept—dark fiber, it represents the unused cable laid in the network as space capacity, carrying high amounts of data at high speeds over hundreds of miles.
 Simply put, with DWDM, dark fiber network can easily increase bandwidth and allow more data to be sent via optical fibers.
 And as the price reduces, dark fibers are gradually becoming more popular than ever.

 How Do You Find out What Speed You Need?

 This seems to be a noob question.
 As you can simply use the speed testing websites to discover the speed of your internet connection.
-And tracking the aspects of your internet use can give a better ideal of what speed you have and the speed that is optimal for you.
-What I want to express here is the common mistakes you will make.
+And tracking the aspects of your internet use can give a better idea of what speed you have and the speed that is optimal for you.
+What I want to express here are the common mistakes you will make.

-It is not always the ISP’s fault, if your speeds are slower than what you expect.
-Several factors might have great impact on the accuracy of speeds.
-For example, the types of the hardware you have, the age/types of the line you have, and how busy the internet is at all time.
+It is not always the ISP’s fault if your speeds are slower than what you expect.
+Several factors might have a great impact on the accuracy of speeds.
+For example, the types of hardware you have, the age/types of the line you have, and how busy the internet is at all time.

 To find what speed you need depends on several different elements.
 How you plan to use the Internet, how many devices you have in your home, and how fast you expect to be connected are just a few factors that influence which speed is right for you.
 For office network, network speed under gigabit Ethernet is not sufficient.

 Remember, speed is a maximum level, not a guaranteed one.
 As your desire for a faster connection increases, be sure you have the Internet speed that will exceed your technological needs!